deveon95/vhdl-teletext/readme.md

 I have assembled a small number of boards by hand and they are up for sale below.
 If there is serious demand for this PCB, then I will consider getting a proper production run done, and I'll offer a self-assembly kit too.
 Please reach out to me on [my blog](https://nick-elec.blogspot.com/2020/12/generate-hdmi-dvi-using-fpga.html) if this is of interest.

 [Click here to buy the VHDL Teletext PCB on Tindie (fully assembled)](https://www.tindie.com/products/nickelec/fpga-teletext-decoder/) - ships from the UK (though all pricing is in USD on Tindie) - please remember that this is a very low volume product so I cannot achieve the low pricing of high-volume consumer gear.

-Also available on eBay for those who would encounter high fees from their bank/card provider for paying in USD on Tindie - [eBay link](https://www.ebay.co.uk/itm/124365633676).

 ![FPGA Teletext PCB](docs/images/fpga-pcb.jpg)